calamity-inc/Sun/docs/Config (.sun file).md

 ## Compiler arguments

 You can pass arbitrary arguments to the compiler with the `arg` keyword.
+`global_arg` works the same but also applies to all dependencies.

 You can define preprocessor macros with the `define` keyword.
 For example: